rebuildingcode/hardware/rbc/polygon/README.rst

 Polygon
 =======

+> NOTE: This class object may be suspended since many of the functionalities desired are provided by Shapely's `Polygon` object.
+This object may be deleted in the near future.

 ``Polygon`` objects are shapes defined by a list of ``Point`` objects.
 Edges of polygons are all straight lines.